 Parent behavior should reflect positively on Mobile Christian School and support the school's mission.
-Rude and inconsiderate behavior toward faculty, staff, administration or other competing school employees is never appropriate or acceptable.
+Rude and inconsiderate behavior toward faculty, staff, administration, or other school employees is never appropriate or acceptable either in person, in writing, or on the internet.
 Parents are expected to be supportive of school personnel and school disciplinary policies and decisions.
-A lack of support may result in a student being dismissed from school.
+A lack of support, inflammatory statements made in person or on social media, etc. may result in a student being dismissed from school.

-In our continued effort to promote and insist on a drug-free environment, we ask that not only students but the entire MCS community, both parents and guests, not be in possession of drugs, alcohol, or tobacco during any activity on this campus or any other school sponsored event, athletic or otherwise at any other school campus.
+In our continued effort to promote and insist on a drug-free environment, we ask that not only students but the entire MCS community, both parents and guests, not be in possession of drugs, alcohol, or tobacco during any activity on this campus or any other school-sponsored event, athletic or otherwise at any other school campus.
 Your cooperation is needed to promote and send a strong message to our student body with regard to the school's position regarding drug, alcohol, and tobacco usage